AAGiron/acme-pqc-negotiation/draft-giron-acme-pqcnegotiation.md

 # Security Considerations

 RFC 8555 {{!RFC8555}} states that ACME relies on a secure channel, often provided by TLS.
 In this regard, this document does not impose any changes.
-The first modification is the /cert-algorithms endpoint, which should be open for clients to query.
+The first modification is the /cert-algorithms endpoint, accessible from the server's directory, allowing clients to query algorithm support in advance.
 ACME servers could control the number of queries to this endpoint by controlling the nonces to avoid Denial-of-Service (DoS).
 The second modification is a feature; ACME servers can now support KEM certificates in an automated way.
 In both modifications, one question is about the security of the supported algorithms (i.e., select which algorithms to support).
 The recommendations in this document are built upon the announced standards by NIST.
 Given the ongoing PQC standardization, new algorithms and attacks on established schemes can appear, meaning that the recommendation for algorithm support can change in the future.

 RFC 8555 states that ACME clients prove the possession of the private keys for their certificate requests {{!RFC8555}}.
 This document follows this guideline explicitly in the 3-RTT mode for KEM certificates.
 On the other hand, in the 1-RTT mode, key confirmation is implicit.
 It is assumed that an encrypted KEM certificate is not useful to anyone but the owner of the KEM private key.
 Therefore, if the certificate is being used, the client holds the private key as expected.
 Moreover, this document provides a guideline on performing a "delayed" key confirmation, i.e., by separately POSTing to the /key-confirm endpoint.
 An alternate solution would be for the ACME server to monitor TLS usage by the client's domain, also as an implicit way to confirm proof of possession.